-- distance between signalized intersections, and - speed limit.
+- Distance between signalized intersections. - Speed limit.

 The average mid-segment running speed is considered desirable.
 If data from a speed study are not available to compute this average, then it should be estimated based on the speed limit and the analyst's familiarity with the street system.
-Data describing mid-segment access point activity and potential segment bottlenecks is desirable.
+Data describing mid-segment access point activity and potential segment bottlenecks are desirable.